lordfeck/last.played/README.md

 make init
 ```

-Optional: Run `apt install libplack-perl libwww-perl libjson-perl starman` to install the packages globally on Debian.
+Alternative: Run `apt install libplack-perl libwww-perl libjson-perl starman` to install the packages globally on Debian.

 Set the env var `LASTFM_API_KEY=<your_key>` as an export in your shell somewhere.
 If you don't already have a Last.fm API key, [you can obtain one here](https://www.last.fm/api/account/create).